 Commanding Officer No 5 Commando when they sailed to India in November 1943 until the 12th September 1944 when he relinquished his command to Lt Col Pollitt and rejoined his Regiment, the Royal Inniskilling Fusiliers.

-In 1940 the then Captain (Acting Major) David Mackenzie Shaw was awarded the MC for his gallantry serving with the Royal Inniskilling Fusiliers.
+- 1940 (Captain) (Acting Major) David Mackenzie Shaw was awarded the Military Cross for his gallantry serving with the Royal Inniskilling Fusiliers.

 Photo of Commando in Gallery:

 Use our Forum for research enquiries, or to add information or photos. [register now].

 Your message will then be seen by our Research Group and the many knowledgeable members of our Forum.
 [FAQ's].

 All content is researched and administered by the Commando Veterans Archive.